intel/opencl-clang/README.md

 ### Out-of-tree build

-To build Common clang as a standalone project, you need to obtain pre-built LLVM and SPIR-V Translator libraries. **Note:** currently this kind of build is supported on Linux only.
+To build opencl-clang as a standalone project, you need to obtain pre-built LLVM and SPIR-V Translator libraries. **Note:** currently this kind of build is supported on Linux only.